mthvedt/clearley/README.md

   ((symbol (str op)) num1 num2)
 ```

+All of these 'bindings' are matched in sequence.
-Here, the rule op matches either the + or - character.
-The rule body converts op into the symbol '+ or '-, then calls (+ num1 num2) or (- num1 num2).
+Here, the rule `op` matches either the `+` or `-` character.
+The rule body converts op into the symbol `'+` or `'-`, then calls `(+ num1 num2)` or `(- num1 num2)`.

-In addition to these macros, Clearley has plenty more macros and fns available that create rules.
+Clearley also offers a full library of parsing macros and fns.
 The namespace `clearely.match` contains a core library of macros and fns for defining rules.
-A whole lot more lives in `clearley.lib`, a collection of common rules and rule fns.
-It's split this way so you can `(use clearley.match)` without filling your namespace with too much stuff.
-Check out the codox: [match](http://mthvedt.github.io/clearley/codox/clearley.match.html) and [lib](http://mthvedt.github.io/clearley/codox/clearley.lib.html).
+Many more useful rules and fns for common tasks live in `clearley.lib`,
+Here's the codox: [match](http://eightnotrump.github.io/clearley/codox/clearley.match.html) and [lib](http://eightnotrump.github.io/clearley/codox/clearley.lib.html).

 ### Scanning rules

 Sometimes you want a fn that tells you if a token matches a rule.
-The fn ```clearley.core/scanner``` does this.
+The fn `clearley.core/scanner` does this.
 For instance, this rule

 ```clojure
 (scanner #(java.lang.Character/isWhitespace %))